SustenTerra/app/README.md

 - Install the dependencies with `npm i`
 - Run the project with `npm start`
 - Connect your device or emulator
-  - You can use [Expo GO app](https://expo.io/client) to run the app on your device
+  - You can use [Expo GO app](https://expo.io/client) to run the app on your device and read the QR code

 ## Prototype (Figma)